25 May 2022

 Under 14s must be accompanied by an adult.

 One Night OnlyVIP Suite Packages

-One Night OnlyLiverpool Gin Lounge - £125 per person (included premium ticket, welcome drink, shared deli board)
+One Night OnlyLiverpool Gin Lounge - £125 per person (includes premium ticket, exclusive Lounge seat, welcome drink, shared deli board)

 Most Liverpool city centre bound buses will call at either Queen Square bus station (a 15-minute walk) or Liverpool ONE Bus Station, which is only a five minute walk to M&S Bank Arena.

 The CityLink Route C4 bus links Queen Square bus station, James Street rail station and Liverpool ONE Bus Station to the venue.
 CityLink Route C4 operates every 20 minutes on Mondays to Saturdays and every 30 minutes on Sundays, between 7am – 8pm, with a maximum fare of £1 per journey.
 Merseytravel prepaid tickets, National Concessionary bus passes and Arriva day tickets are all valid on this service.